France in the Eurovision Song Contest 2013: Background

 The French national broadcaster, France Télévisions, broadcasts the event within France and delegates the selection of the nation's entry to the television channel France 3.
 France 3 confirmed that France would participate in the 2013 Eurovision Song Contest on 6 November 2012.
 The French broadcaster had used both national finals and internal selection to choose the French entry in the past.
 From 2008 to 2012, the broadcaster opted to internally select the French entry, a procedure that was continued in order to select the 2013 entry.

 Before Eurovision

 Internal selection

 France 3 announced in late 2012 that the French entry for the 2013 Eurovision Song Contest would be selected internally.
 The organisation of the internal selection was headed by the newly appointed French Head of Delegation for the Eurovision Song Contest Frédéric Valencak.
-The French broadcaster requested proposals from record companies, music publishers, artist managers and artists themselves and shortlisted 18 entries from the received submissions to advance to the next stage, which involved a fourteen-member selection committee consisting of representatives of France Télévisions and music industry professionals.
-The selection committee consisted of:
+The broadcaster received 150 submissions from record companies, music publishers, artist managers as well as artists and songwriters themselves and a five-member selection committee shortlisted 18 entries to advance to the next stage, which involved an alternate fourteen-member committee consisting of representatives of France Télévisions and music industry professionals that considered five entries following a blind audio listening before finalising their decision internally in early 2013.
+The members of the second selection committee were: